13 Sagittae

 13 Sagittae is a single star in the northern constellation of Sagitta.
 The designation comes from the star catalogue of John Flamsteed, first published in 1712.
-It can be viewed with the naked eye, having an apparent visual magnitude of 5.33.
-Based upon an annual parallax shift of 5.94 mas as seen from Earth's orbit, it is located at a distance of around 310 pc.
+It can be viewed with the naked eye, having an apparent visual magnitude varying between 5.27 and 5.57.
+Based upon an annual parallax shift of 3.20 mas as seen from Earth's orbit, it is located at a distance of around 310 pc.
 It is moving closer to the Sun with a heliocentric radial velocity of −17.56 km/s.